DaniilKardava/Battleship/theory.md

 At some point I'm going to have to look at mixing times.
 Minimizing the number of iterations would be a great improvement.

+The current slowdown comes from update buckets, it is polynomial in k, or from the operations involved with processing the whole grid when n is large (in main and compute square energy).

+The pairwise weighting method would hypothetically lead to slow downs in sampling, since the max energy is proportional to kq.
+But overflow is proportional to k.
+It would also be practical to cache the weights associated with these energies, at worst, if I use pairwise, it becomes proportional to n^2.

+Max square energy vs max ship energy.

+It might be nice to have the property of additive energy over squares. on the other hand, i have different energy levels corresponding to the same weight, and the max energy that i set is incorrect for weightings like hard.

+Can i stil lbucket into 0,1 for hard and just map all higher energies to 1?
+Should i even be considering the weighting right now?

+Hard code parameters and compile for speed?

+the data is fit by an exponential ae^-b*beta.
+So that means log Z of beta equal a/be^-b * beta + C and Z of beta equal e^(a/b \* e^-b \* beta) times e^C.

 Resources:
 https://www.keithschwarz.com/darts-dice-coins/
 https://www.aarondefazio.com/tangentially/?p=58